 Blow-Up (1966, English)

 This obviously is the first movie that comes to anyone’s mind when talking about photography.
 The film film tells the story of Thomas, a fashion photographer, who discovers he accidentally captured a murder on a photograph, while he’s developing and printing it in the darkroom.
 The film shows various photo-shoots, beautiful cameras that he uses and the overall photographic workflow in the film era.
+From medium formats to rangefinders, different cameras keep showing up here and there to keep the photographer in you glued to the seat.
 The end is a bit of a disappointment and left to a viewer’s imagination, but that happens to be just my opinion.
 Overall, it is a film that has a cult following.

 Zig-Zag of Success (1968, Russian)